Weight Loss after Stroke with Dr. Jonathan Colter.

 Well, all the way from Huntersville, North Carolina.
 I have my friend, Dr. Jonathan Colter, who I haven’t spoken to for a while.
 Jonathan, it’s so good to see you again.

 Great to be with you again.

-I have been diligently working at this writing.
-My blog has has taken on quite a few followers now and a lot of people throughout the world have contacted me with personal situations based on the writings that I’ve put out there.
-And what I what I try to do is I try to write articles that are obviously based on health.
-But that come from perspectives where a lot of the people would never have had these type of exposures before because the information I write, rather than stating my opinions, basically what I do is I find hidden information about health issues that the average consumer isn’t made aware of.
+I have been diligently working on this writing.
+My blog has taken on quite a few followers now and a lot of people throughout the world have contacted me with personal situations based on the writings that I’ve put out there.
+And what I try to do is I try to write articles that are obviously based on health.
+But that comes from perspectives where a lot of people would never have had these types of exposures before because the information I write, rather than stating my opinions, basically what I do is find hidden information about health issues that the average consumer isn’t made aware of.